techiediaries/techiediaries/_posts/2017/2017-05-23-ionic-create-first-project-app.md

 You can build iOS apps only on MAC .

 <div class="note">
-Actually ,you can test your Ionic 3 app entirely on the browser even if using native device features and related Cordova plugins by using plugin mocks available since Ionic Native v3.x+ but with some added efforts ,you need to create a mock or a fake class which returns fake data or developer supplied data and has the same API interface as the Ionic Native plugin you are testing .see this article for an <a href="">example mock of the Camera plugin</a>
+Actually ,you can test your Ionic 5 app entirely on the browser even if using native device features and related Cordova plugins by using plugin mocks available since Ionic Native v3.x+ but with some added efforts ,you need to create a mock or a fake class which returns fake data or developer supplied data and has the same API interface as the Ionic Native plugin you are testing .see this article for an <a href="">example mock of the Camera plugin</a>
 </div>

-Generating your first Ionic 3 project
+Generating your first Ionic 5 project
 ----------------------------------------
 ----------------------------------------

-After successfully installed Node.js and Ionic CLI v3 ,you can generate a new project using your terminal or command prompt .
+After successfully installed Node.js and Ionic CLI 5, you can generate a new project using your terminal or command prompt .

 So depending on your operating system ,open a terminal or command propmpt and enter the following command